IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 ## Identify vulnerable groups

 During monitoring, the Commission should identify vulnerable groups of men and the situations where men are vulnerable as a whole.
-See on page for more information.
+See Prioritisation & Vulnerable Groups on page 71 for more information.

 ## Referral